General Manager, Philadelphia Eagles

 The youngest GM in the league, Roseman (37 years old) says it has been his dream to be an NFL general manager since he was a kid.
 “When I was 9 or 10 [years old], people would ask what I wanted to be when I grew up and I told them I wanted to be the general manager of a NFL team."

 After relentlessly pursuing jobs in the front office of an NFL team, Roseman finally got his foot in the door with the Eagles in 2000 as salary cap/staff counsel, and eventually worked his way

 Roseman was elevated to director of football administration in 2003 and to vice president of football administration in 2006.
 In this role, Roseman worked in the personnel department evaluating players around the NFL and for the draft.
 He also represented the team to the NFL on contract, salary cap, and player personnel matters.

 In 2007, Roseman was invited to participate in the NFL-Stanford Program for managers at the Stanford Graduate School of Business, a program developed by the NFL to promote development of leaders within the league.

-Born in Brooklyn, NY, Roseman earned his bachelor's degree from the University of Florida before earning a JD degree from the Fordham Law School.
-Howie and his wife, Mindy, reside in Gladwyne, PA, with their three children, Jake, Emma and Tyler.
+Born in Brooklyn, NY, Roseman earned his bachelor's degree from the University of Florida before earning a JD degree from Fordham Law School.
+Howie and his wife, Mindy, reside in suburban Philadelphia with their four children.